-The project participant shall be considered in breach of this contract if he/she does not maintain and repair the project in compliance with Operation and Maintenance plan or willfully neglects any other terms of this contract.
+The project participant shall be considered to be in breach of this contract if he/she does not maintain and repair the project in compliance with Operation and Maintenance plan or willfully neglects any other terms of this contract.
 The project participant shall be responsible for all normal, routine maintenance and normal, routine repair of the site and project.

-Project participant agrees to refund all or part of the program funds paid to them, as determined by the conservation district, if before the expiration of the term of this contract, the project participant (a) destroys, alters or modifies the BMPs installed, or (b) voluntarily relinquishes control or title to the land on which the BMPs have been established, and the new landowner and/or operator of the land does not agree to maintain the BMPs for the published lifespan of each BMP.
-If the new landowner agrees to assume Landowner's obligations and to maintain the BMPs for the published lifespan of each BMP, then a new contract shall be executed by the new landowner/program participant.
-It is the project participant's responsibility to notify the conservation district of any changes to property ownership.
+Project participant agrees to refund all or part of the program funds paid to them, as determined by the conservation district, if before the expiration of the term of this contract, the project participant (a) destroys, alters or modifies the BMPs installed, or (b) voluntarily relinquishes control or title to the land on which the BMPs have been established, and the new landowner and/or operator of the land does not agree to maintain the BMPs for the remainder of the term of this contract.
+If the new landowner agrees to assume Landowner's obligations and to maintain the BMPs for the remainder of the term of this Agreement, then a new contract shall be executed by the new landowner/program participant.